Jowett Jupiter sports cars owned by famous people

-It was Mike Hawthorne who talked John Surtees in to switching to car racing with the unanswerable argument "Why don't you try cars?
+It was Mike Hawthorne who talked motor-cyclist John Surtees in to switching to car racing with the unanswerable argument "Why don't you try cars?
 They stand up easier!".

-It's not just that he is the only person to have been world champion on two wheels as well as four - the seven motorcycle world championships of John Surtees occurred at a time when motorcycling was far more popular - and our heroes who raced them were so much better known - than today.
+It is not just that he is the only person to have been world champion on two wheels as well as four - the seven motorcycle world championships of John Surtees occurred at a time when motorcycling was far more popular - and our heroes who raced them were so much better known - than today.
 In nineteen-fifties Britain there were one million motorcyclists and only four million cars.
 Most of the latter were driven by ex two-wheelers.
 Bob Foster (who rallied a Javelin), Geoff Duke, John Surtees, Mike Hailwood, Phil Read, Barry Sheene - they were household names for us all, much more so than the racing car drivers.
 And the camaraderie!
 If you broke down (as sometimes happened - they were British bikes we rode after all) the next bike would always stop.
 Read on to find out about another famous motorcyclist who owned a Jupiter around the same time.

 Born into a motorcycling background - his father was an amateur racer - Surtees began racing on two wheels in 1951.
-From 1956-1960 John was the outstanding rider of the day, taking his seven World Championship titles on 350cc and 500cc machines.
+From 1956-1960 John Surtees was the outstanding rider of the day, taking his seven World Championship titles on 350cc and 500cc machines.
 In 1960 he raced a Ken Tyrrell Cooper car at Goodwood - and won.
 John made his Grand Prix debut in 1960 for Team Lotus, and in 1964 he won the Formula 1 World Championship driving for Ferrari.
-In total John drove in 111 Grands Prix, scoring a total of six wins, eight pole positions and eleven fastest laps.
+In total John Surtees drove in 111 Grands Prix, scoring a total of six wins, eight pole positions and eleven fastest laps.

-|John Surtees in
+|John Surtees in motor-cycle

-motorcycle leathers, taken around the time he was a Jupiter owner.
+leathers, taken around the time he was a Jupiter owner.

-He remembers the car with great affection.
+He remembered the car with great affection.

-Surtees' first car (after taking his driving test in his mother's Morris Minor which ran out of petrol during the test) came about as follows "When I was travelling backwards and forwards to Stevenage [serving his apprenticeship at Vincent-HRD] one particularly foul day I stopped at a garage in Hatfield and saw this lovely gold Jupiter in a showroom and couldn’t resist it.
+The first car of John Surtees (after taking his driving test in his mother's Morris Minor which ran out of petrol during the test) came about as follows "When I was travelling backwards and forwards to Stevenage [serving his apprenticeship at Vincent-HRD] one particularly foul day I stopped at a garage in Hatfield and saw this lovely gold Jupiter in a showroom and couldn’t resist it.
 My father arranged the Hire Purchase deal.
 It was a super little car...I didn’t modify the Jupiter in anyway because I was too busy, working a full day at Stevenage and having to get home to prepare my bikes in the evenings.
 But it gave me excellent service, and was under-rated by many people.
 My memories are of superb performance and roadholding, which gave me trouble-free running".
 He replaced it with a Porsche 356 which John recalled, was the first car that he 'lost' on a bend.

 For our younger readers, John Surtees is the only man to have been world champion on two wheels and four.
 Born in Tatsfield, Surrey, Surtees won seven world titles in motorcycle racing, winning the 350cc championship from 1958 to 1960, and the 500cc title four times, in 1956 and 1958, 1959 and 1960.
 Surtees then switched to cars full time in 1960 making his Formula 1 debut with Lotus in the Monaco GP that year.
 He then moved to Ferrari and won the world F1 title for them in 1964.

-Red Skelton the Clown Forever came to England in 1951 and bought no less than four Jupiters.
+Red Skelton known as the Clown Forever came to England in 1951 and bought no less than four Jupiters - all RHD bought directly from the Jowett factory.
 They were for himself, Gene Fowler, David Rose, and Bo Christian Roos.
 They probably didn't use them much!
-British-born composer David Rose came to Hollywood in the early war years, contributing scores to such films as Winged Victory (1944) and Jupiter's Darling (1954), one of several MGMs musicals for which he composed the music, but this film is not about motor cars.
-He worked extensively as an orchestra leader on radio, and in this capacity began a long and lucrative association with Red Skelton, with whom Rose stayed until Skelton's final TV program in 1971.
-Skelton's theme song, "Holiday For Strings," was written by Rose, as were the leitmotifs of Skelton's many characters (Rose's clip-clop theme for Freddy the Freeloader was titled "Lovable Clown").
-Another sterling contribution to television history was Rose's evocative theme music for Bonanza.
-David Rose may also be remembered for being the first of Judy Garland's five husbands.
-The Skelton and Fowler Jupiters survive in California and restoration of both is in progress.
+British-born composer David Rose came to Hollywood in the early war years, contributing scores to such films as Winged Victory (1944) and Jupiters Darling (1954), one of several MGMs musicals for which he composed the music, but this film is not about motor cars.
+He worked extensively as an orchestra leader on radio, and in this capacity began a long and lucrative association with Red Skelton with whom Rose stayed until Skelton's final TV program in 1971.
+Skelton's theme song, Holiday For Strings, was written by David Rose, as were the leitmotifs of Skelton's many characters (The David Rose clip-clop theme for Freddy the Freeloader was titled Lovable Clown).
+Another sterling contribution to television history was The david Rose evocative theme music for Bonanza.
+David Rose may also be remembered for being the first of the five husbands of Judy Garland.
+Red Skelton used his Jupiter for about four years.
+The Skelton and Fowler Jupiters survive in California and restoration of both is completed.

 Gerald Lascelles driving his Radford bodied Jupiter in the 1952 Relay Race at Silverstone

 at a Jowett Car Club rally back in the nineteen-seventies

-Other Jupiter-owning notables include W Tee, proprietor of the respected British Magazine Motor Sport, who owned first a Mk1 and later a Mk1a.
+Other Jupiter-owning notables include W Tee, proprietor of the respected British magazine Motor Sport, who owned first a Mk1 and later a Mk1a.
 These cars were occasionally mentioned in the magazine by the editor Bill Boddy, a regular and appreciative driver of the Jupiters, in the early fifties.
 The Scottish accordionist-band-leader, Sir Jimmy Shand, a household name in the 1950s and 1960s (who died 23 December 2000 aged 92) owned a Jupiter (which still exists) in the mid-to-late fifties during the height of his fame, and the late Queen's cousin Gerald Lascelles owned, raced, and honeymooned in a special-bodied Jupiter which also still exists and which is under restoration as you read this.
 Lascelles, besides having been the grandson of King George V on his mother's side and therefore close to England, also wrote for the English magazine Jazz Journal, and was from 1964 to 1971 the president of the BRDC (British Racing Drivers' Club); as such he oversaw the expansion of Silverstone from just one of several British circuits to become the leading track and home of the British Grand Prix.
 Finally the explorer-cum exploration travel-agent and author Colonel John Blashford-Snell owned a standard green Jupiter he called the Green Goddess - see his book "Where the Trowell Ends".
 All these Jupiters even the Green Goddess survive.

 Remember JW Automotive?
 It was formed by John Willment and John Wyer to take over the premises and activities of Ford Advanced Vehicles, Slough, England in 1967, where they also produced the last Shelby Cobra (the Lone Star).
 John Wyer had been the competitions manager at Aston Martin for many years, while John Willment ran a racing car development shop called Willment Racing, being heavily involved with preparing Brabhams in the mid 60s, as well as GT40s.
 The two JWs combined and gave the GT40 Mk IV another two outright wins at Le Mans, in 1968 and 1969, before switching to the Gulf Porsche.
 John Willment was the first owner-driver of Edmund Nankivell's saloon-bodied Jupiter, built in the Italian style, see below:

-The "Willment" Jupiter is seen here in Bradford in the mid-nineteen-nineties.
+The Willment Jupiter is seen here in Bradford in the mid-nineteen-nineties.

-Colin Chapman - he of Lotus fame - is reliably reported to have owned a Jupiter in his bachelor days, would have been during the early 1950s.
+Colin Chapman - he of Lotus cars fame - is reliably reported to have owned a Jupiter in his bachelor days, so would have been during the early 1950s.
 A woman said that when she was young, she was asked by the mother of her best friend to chaperone her best friend by sitting between the said friend and Colin Chapman in Colin's Jupiter.
 Anyone know more?

 The Craven Shield is a Speedway Cup competition governed by the Speedway Control Board and British Speedway Promoters’ Association.
 Founded in 1997, it is of course named in memory of Peter Craven.

-Above: Peter Craven at Belle Vue driving his Jupiter, with fiancée and Ron Johnson, also of Belle Vue
+Above: Peter Craven at Belle Vue driving his Jupiter, with fiancee and Ron Johnson, also of Belle Vue

-|Below: Peter Craven (right, in blazer) with his brother Brian|
+|Below: Peter Craven (on the right, in blazer) with his brother Brian|